NexExMachina/Nginx-Grafana-InfluxDB-Script/README.md

 - ```bash <(curl -s https://raw.githubusercontent.com/lilciv/Nginx-Grafana-InfluxDB-Script/main/nginx-grafana-influx.sh)```
 2. Enter a **secure** InfluxDB username and password.
 3. Enter your Grafana domain as well as your InfluxDB Domain (eg. grafana.example.com and influx.example.com)
-4. If you chose to use SSL, create the required DNS TXT records to verify domain ownership with Let's Encrypt.
 4. If you chose to use SSL, once you have your certificate, the script will finish.
 5. At this point, your setup is complete.
 Please follow the Rust Server Metrics instructions to proceed.
 You should begin at **Step 6**: https://github.com/Pinkstink-Rust/Rust-Server-Metrics
 	- Note: Your database URL for Rust Server Metrics will be your InfluxDB subdomain - eg. `http(s)://influx.example.com`.